mkampermann/rpgmaker-bats/README.md

 - You can select if your project is compatible with MV, MZ, or both
 - If you selected "both", your end user may choose which version to install when running the batch file

-# What you need to do as Dev
+# What you need to do as a Dev
 1. Make a fresh new folder on your machine and cherry-pick your data, graphics, audios, plugins...

 ![](img/intro3.png)